kadensun726/Totality-9-2026/README.md

 ## Current Status

 As of September 2026, Totality sits at v4.1.
-I am actively working on v4.2, which will include some minor tweaks and improvements in hopes of getting better performance out of it.
+I am actively working on v4.2, which will include some minor tweaks and improvements in hopes of getting a better performance out of it.
 Changes will be discussed in another section.

 ---